18F/API-All-the-X/pages/what_are_APIs-anecdotes_and_metaphors.md

+---
+layout: page
+title: "What are APIs? - Anecdotes and Metaphors"
+authors: "Gray Brooks"

+---

 ## Background

 It can be hard to tell someone what APIs are.
 Here's a running list of analogies, metaphors, and other efforts at trying to convey in one or two sentences what APIs are.